 We drove slowly in the center of the channel, saw the rock ledges, met no boats, and had no issues.

 Our final challenge of the day was to emerge from the ICW channel into the wide and open Cape Fear River inlet from the Atlantic, and follow that waterway for a few miles before entering the ICW again through the narrow Swan’s Cut.
-Again, new water, some trepidation, but success!
+Again, new water, some fear, but success!

 We were advised to pass through the Rock Pile and Lockwood‘s Folly with at least a half tide, and on a rising tide.
 We timed our departure from North Myrtle Beach to hit those targets.